 Hackers typically impregnate a backdoor into the website so that they would be able to inject malware or steal data any time they need.
 Intelligent hackers name their backdoors something similar to existing files so as to evade detection.
 These backdoors must be rooted out through file comparison and Joomla! malware removal tools.

 Review by Web Spam Authorities

 After getting rid of malware on your website, and confirming with a Joomla! malware scanner, you must ask the authorities who have blacklisted your website to review.
-They will remove your website from the blacklist following successful review.
+They will, remove your website from the blacklist following a successful review.

 Prevention is better than cure.